 - Right to high quality health services.

-- Patients right to the continuity of health care services.
+- Right to the continuity of health care services.

-- Right regarding access to emergency services and facilities.
+- Right to get emergency services and facilities.

 - Right regarding respect and the same treatment.

-- Right to confidentiality of information and medical records.
+- Right to privacy of your information and health records.

-- To provide the necessary information about medical plans and the payment of any account.
-To know the rules of Coordination of Benefits and notify the insurer about any instance or suspicion of fraud against the health plan.
+- To give the information needed about health plans and the payment of any account.
+To know the rules of Coordination of Benefits.

-- To provide the most complete and precise information, including previous diseases, medications, etc. To participate in every decision regarding your medical care.
+- To give the most complete and accurate information, such as past illnesses, medicines, etc. To take part in all decisions about your health care.
 To know the risks and limits of medicine.

 - To know the coverage, options, and benefits and other details of the health plan.

 - To follow your health plan administrative processes.

 - To follow a healthy lifestyle.

 - To let the doctors know of unexpected changes in your condition.